-No mentions of gender fluidity.
-No feel-good personal development gibberish.
+- No feel-good personal development gibberish.
 No trigger warnings.
+No gender pronoun debates.

 Instead, she pointed out that it wasn’t until 200 years ago, during the Industrial Revolution, that we started putting rigid structures around how work could – and couldn’t – get done.